close

 ```html

 Through this article, we offer you a selection of the most emblematic places, must-do activities, and practical tips for organizing your trip.
-From sandy beaches to museums, including German fortifications, discover how to experience an emotionally rich experience in the footsteps of the Second World War landing.
+From sandy beaches to museums, and German fortifications, discover how to have an experience rich in emotions in the footsteps of the Second World War landings.

 ```